Apple TV+ Gets Launch Date & Price — Learn About the New Streaming Service

 On Monday, March 25, the company is set to host a launch event for its streaming network.

-Apple executives Zack Van Amburg and Jamie Erlicht began the presentation by unveiling the name of the service as a video began to play featuring Hollywood's biggest and brightest, including: Steven Spielberg, M. Night Shyamalan, Ron Howard, Sofia Coppola, Octavia Spencer, Damien Chazelle, Reese Witherspoon, J.J.
+Apple executives Zack Van Amburg and Jamie Erlicht began the presentation back in March of 2019 by unveiling the name of the service as a video began to play featuring Hollywood's biggest and brightest, including: Steven Spielberg, M. Night Shyamalan, Ron Howard, Sofia Coppola, Octavia Spencer, Damien Chazelle, Reese Witherspoon, J.J.
 Abrams, Jennifer Anniston, and Hailee Steinfeld.

 As the event proceeded, Spielberg took the the stage to discuss his upcoming project, Amazing Stories, coming from his production company, Amblin.
 He teased that one episode of the show will feature the tale of a World War II pilot who transports through time.